DUPR is here!

 We've been using it for a while with the Challenger and Advanced players, and once you get used to it it's not too bad.

-To play in NBP tournaments, leagues, or Ranked Matches you'll need a Pickleball.com account linked to your DUPR profile and to our club.
+To play in NBP tournaments or leagues, you'll need a Pickleball.com account linked to your DUPR profile and to our club.

 How do I get a free Pickleball.com account?